 Even with seasonal maintenance, it is a good idea for all homeowners to know the basics of their HVAC systems, as well as some steps they can take to limit smells coming from vents.
 This begins with emptying dirty drain pans as often as possible.
 When excess moisture combines with warm temperatures, mold and mildew have the perfect environment in which to thrive.
 There should also be adequate water traps running under all drain lines leading into or out of the system.

-Contact A+ Air Conditioning for Air Quality Solutions
+Contact A+ Air Conditioning for Air Conditioning Repair Service in Gainesville

 If you have been struggling with unpleasant smells coming from your HVAC system, realize that you are not alone.
 Here at A+ Air Conditioning and Refrigeration, our team can help you carry out routine preventive maintenance that will keep your home’s indoor air cool and odor-free.
 Contact us today to schedule a service call with one of our friendly technicians.